xamionex/qylock/README.md

 ### Font Requirements

-Some themes rely on fonts that cannot be bundled here.
+Some themes rely on fonts that cannot be bundled here (copyright issues).
 Download the font and drop it into `themes/<theme_name>/font/` — it loads automatically.

 | Theme | Font | Filename |
 |:--|:--|:--|